 We have appointed a data protection officer (DPO) who is responsible for monitoring and providing guidance with our GDPR status.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the contact information laid out in this privacy notice.

 Personal Data We Collect

-Your GP or other Health Care Professional will refer you into our service to provide specialist diagnostic services or consultant led care within the Community Services and Acute setting.
-Information which we may hold about you may include the following:
+Your GP or other Health Care Professional will refer you into our service to provide specialist diagnostic services or consultant-led care within the Community Services and Acute setting.
+The information which we may hold about you may include the following:

 Details about you such as name, address, contact details, carer details

 Any contact HealthHarmonie have had with you such as appointments and emails

 Details about your treatment and care

 Results of investigations such as ultrasound studies and laboratory tests, eye tests etc.

 Date of birth and gender